 Shame is hard to explain, often difficult to make sense of.
 The diffuse dark yucky feeling that shame produces often makes men want to emotionally pull away until they feel better.

-Shame can be minimized by understanding that it is human to be vulnerable.
+Minimize shame by understanding that it is human to be vulnerable.
 None of us should feel inadequate, stupid or ‘less than’ because we don’t know the answer or solution to a problem.
 Men and women, you can help each other stay out of shame by being non-judgmental and accepting of each others emotions.

-3. They are emotionally flooded
+3. They are emotionally flooded.

 The intensity of female emotion can cause men to be overwhelmed with their own emotion.
 Even if men don’t know how to name their emotions, the fear and anxiety that they feel makes them want to explode.

 Being emotionally flooded is so painful that it triggers fight-or-flight responses.
 This can look like anger, showing no emotion at all or even being unable to talk.

 Men are often afraid that if they begin to express what they are feeling in the face of their wife’s frustration it will come out as anger and make the situation worse.
 They feel that by expressing no emotion they are taking the high road to preserve the relationship.
 Shutting down emotionally – emotional withdrawal – is what it looks like to the partner.